akingdom/akingdom/README.md

 - Swift
 - HTML, JavaScript, CSS

 The above are the current main languages, of about 300 languages and dialects I've used.
-Here are Language statistics of my public repositories:
+Here are [language statistics](https://github-readme-stats.vercel.app/api/top-langs/?username=akingdom) of my public repositories:

 ![Language statistics of my public repositories.](https://github-readme-stats.vercel.app/api/top-langs/?username=akingdom)